Gainesville, Florida DUI Lawyer

 - Preparing you for trial beforehand

 This could be one of the most challenging things you’ve faced.
-Our lawyers recognize this, and we aim to reduce your stress in any way we can.
+Our lawyers recognize this and aim to reduce your stress in any way we can.

-Our Lawyers Can Help You Retain Your Driving Privileges
+Our DUI Lawyers Can Help You Retain Your Driving Privileges

 Meldon Law understands that fines and jail time are just two of the penalties you could face if convicted.
 You could also lose the right to lawfully operate a motor vehicle.

-Per the Florida Department of Highway Safety and Motor Vehicles (DHSMV), you could lose your driving privileges for six months after a first-time DUI conviction.
+Per the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), you could lose your driving privileges for a minimum of six months after a first-time DUI conviction.
 If you don’t challenge your license’s suspension within 10 days of your arrest, even commuting to work could prove challenging.

 If you contact us soon after your arrest, we can request a hearing with the DHSMV and fight to have your privileges restored.
 Retaining your right to drive can avoid complications with picking up your kids from school, buying groceries, and otherwise doing things you enjoy.